 VPS13 family members operate at different sites within the cell and are associated with different neurological disorders.
 VPS13C, the protein associated with Parkinson’s disease, acts at contacts between the endoplasmic reticulum (the organelle where most lipids are synthesized) and endosomes/lysosomes (the organelles where most cell components are degraded).
 Another, VPS13A, is associated with a Huntington’s-like syndrome (Chorea-Acanthocytosis) and acts at contacts between the endoplasmic reticulum and mitochondria, the energy centers of the cell.

 As other Parkinson’s disease genes also encode proteins of the endo-lysosomal system, the new insight may help identify shared cellular mechanisms in Parkinson’s disease resulting from mutations in different genes and thus help design new therapies for this condition, the authors say.
-Nikit Kumar and Marianna Leonzino of Yale are first authors of the study.
+Nikit Kumar and Marianna Leonzino of Yale are the first authors of the study.